followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/isItemSelected(itemIndex).md

 ===================================================================

 <!--shortDescription-->
-Returns a Boolean value that indicates whether or not the specified item is selected.
+Checks whether an item with a specific index is selected.
 <!--/shortDescription-->

 <!--paramName1-->itemIndex<!--/paramName1-->
 <!--paramType1-->Number|Object<!--/paramType1-->
 <!--paramDescription1-->
-The index number of the requested list item.
-If the list is grouped, pass an object with the required group and item indexes, e.g., { group: 0, item: 0 }.
+The item's index.
+If the items are grouped, the index represents an object defining the group and item indexes: { group: 0, item: 0 }.
 <!--/paramDescription1-->

 <!--returnType-->Boolean<!--/returnType-->
 <!--returnDescription-->
-A Boolean value specifying whether or not the requested item is selected.
+**true** if the item is selected; otherwise **false**.
 <!--/returnDescription-->

 <!--fullDescription-->